Ashford College - Safeguarding

 • Appropriate arrangements to ensure learners’ security, taking into account the local context

-What do I do if I or someone I know has a concern about safeguarding?
+What do I do if I or someone I know has a concern about Safeguarding?

 Tell someone.
 Any student or visitor can approach any member of staff anytime about safeguarding and they will listen to you sensitively and act upon what you say.